-On August 11, 2005, Central entered into an Operating Company Services Agreement, or Operating Services Agreement, with EFS Services, LLC, an affiliate of GE.
-Pursuant to the Operating Services Agreement, EFS Services, LLC provides certain consulting services to Central for a service fee of \$1.0 million per year, plus the reimbursement of reasonable expenses up to \$0.2 million in a 12-month period incurred by EFS Services, LLC in providing such services.
-For each of the years ended 2009, 2008 and 2007, Central paid approximately \$1.0 million for service fees and expenses to EFS Services, LLC.
+On August 11, 2005, Central and Western Frontier Pipeline Company, LLC (an inactive subsidiary of Southern Star), or Western Frontier, entered into an Operating Company Services Agreement, or Operating Services Agreement, with EFS Services, LLC, or EFS Services, an affiliate of GE.
+Pursuant to the Operating Services Agreement, EFS Services provides certain consulting services to Central and Western Frontier for a service fee of \$1.0 million per year, plus the reimbursement of reasonable expenses up to \$0.2 million in a 12-month period incurred by EFS Services in providing such services.
+For each of the years ended 2010, 2009 and 2008, Central paid approximately \$1.0 million for service fees and expenses to EFS Services.
 The Operating Services Agreement terminates at such time as GE or any of its affiliates ceases to beneficially own any securities of Holdings.
-In addition, on August 11, 2005, we entered into an Administrative Services Agreement, or Services Agreement, with EFS Services, LLC to provide certain administrative services to us and Holdings.
-Pursuant to the terms of the Services Agreement, EFS Services, LLC is not paid a fee for its services; however, it is entitled to be reimbursed for the reasonable expenses it incurs in providing such services.
+In addition, on August 11, 2005, we entered into an Administrative Services Agreement, or Services Agreement, with EFS Services to provide certain administrative services to us and Holdings.
+Pursuant to the terms of the Services Agreement, EFS Services is not paid a fee for its services; however, it is entitled to be reimbursed for the reasonable expenses it incurs in providing such services.